tangodata/draft.tangoandchaos/source/pages/03/03_10_ascent.md

 > patterns and figures, and then we walked close again.
 > When you danced with a girl you asked first if she only
 > danced tango liso (simple tango), or if she new how to
 > separate to do other steps.
-Today dancers are better—
+Today dancers are better --
 > they can do the steps without separating.”_
 > -- Nestor Serra